Voyah Taishan

-The Voyah Taishan (岚图泰山 (Lántú Tàishān)) is a full-size luxury SUV to be produced by Dongfeng under the Voyah brand.
+The Voyah Taishan (岚图泰山 (Lántú Tàishān)) and Voyah Taishan X8 (岚图泰山X8 (Lántú Tàishān X8)) are full-size luxury SUVs produced by Dongfeng under the Voyah brand.
+Both models are sold as plug-in hybrids, with the X8 also being available as a battery electric vehicle.

 Overview

 The Taishan is positioned as the brand's flagship model.
-It is a six-seater (2+2+2 seating configuration) full-size SUV expected to rival the AITO M9 and the Zeekr 9X.
-The Taishan is also anticipated to be a Rolls-Royce rival.
-As part of a publicity stunt, a prototype version of the Taishan, covered with Louis Vuitton-themed camoflague, was parked in front of the LV's The Louis exhibition building in Shanghai.
+It is a six-seater (2+2+2 seating configuration) full-size SUV.
+As part of a publicity stunt, a prototype version of the Taishan, covered with Louis Vuitton-themed camouflage, was parked in front of Louis Vuitton's The Louis exhibition building in Shanghai.

-The model's official name is not yet confirmed, with photos released from the MIIT revealing that it can be alternatively named the Voyah 9L or Voyah 9L Taishan.
-However it is known as the Taishan by most online publications.
+Photos released from the MIIT revealed that it was planned to be alternatively named the Voyah 9L or Voyah 9L Taishan.
+However the Taishan name was kept for the production model.

 Pre-orders began on September 26, 2025.
-The Taishan's official launch is scheduled for November 2025.
+The Taishan officially launched on November 18, 2025.